Welcome to our epic formal living room design gallery.

 A single skylight can mean the difference between a light and dark room.
 The skylight is rimmed by recessed lighting for dark days.

-As we’ve mentioned before, storage is necessary in any room, but you have some great, creative options for living rooms.
+As we’ve mentioned before, storage is necessary for any room, but you have some great, creative options for living rooms.

 Storage can be found in a multitude of places, including in small drawers located in your coffee table and end tables.
 Fight the clutter!
 Shop the look.